-Primary milia found in infants tend to resolve on their own within several weeks, though they may persist for 2 or 3 months.
+Do not attempt to remove milia at home.
+Primary milia in infants tend to resolve on their own within several weeks, though they may persist for 2 or 3 months.

-If the doctor diagnoses primary milia in an infant, no treatment is necessary, as the condition will resolve on its own within a few weeks.
+If the medical professional diagnoses primary milia in your infant, no treatment is necessary, as the condition will resolve on its own with time.

-Any new bump on your child’s skin should be evaluated by a dermatologist or by another physician.
+Any new cyst on your baby’s skin should be evaluated by a medical professional.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.

 James WD, Elston D, Treat JR, Rosenbach MA.
 Andrew’s Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2019.

 Kang S, Amagai M, Bruckner AL, et al. Fitzpatrick’s Dermatology.
 9th ed.
 New York, NY: McGraw-Hill Education; 2019.

 Paller A, Mancini A. Paller and Mancini: Hurwitz Clinical Pediatric Dermatology.
 6th ed.
 St. Louis, MO: Elsevier; 2022.

 Last modified on October 6th, 2023 at 3:00 pm

 Not sure what to look for?